Tankari- An Offshoot of Sharda Script

 The land grants and property deeds made by erstwhile rulers were also recorded on copper plates in Tankari script.
 These plates throw sufficient light on history, culture, and socio- economic conditions of hill states.

 7. The Tankari Script

 Tankari or Takri script in India is an offshoot of Sharda script.
-It was extensively used in the hilly regions from Jammu & Kashmir to Garhwali hills in Uttar Pradesh from 16th century until the middle of 20th century.
+It was extensively used in the hilly regions of Jammu & Kashmir to Garhwal hills in Uttar Pradesh from the 16th century until the middle of 20th century.

 Since Tankari was the script of scholars and other learned persons, a large number of records covering the fields like religion, history, Ayurveda, astrology, epics, horoscopes, pedigrees, genealogical records of various chieftains of hill states of Himachal Pradesh etc. were written in Tankari script on Betula Utilis or Himalayan birch or Bhoj Patra and handmade paper.

 The Bhuri Singh Museum at Chamba and the State Museum at Shimla have a rich collection of such plates.

 The Tankari script remained in use up to 1947 AD in Chamba and other hill states.
 The inscriptions and epigraphic records like rock, slab and image inscriptions or copper plate title deeds of Chamba state, between the periods from 4th to 8th century AD are in Gupta script, while the later and more recent ones are in Sharda and Tankari scripts respectively.

 The Christian missionaries who established schools, dispensaries, church and a reading room in Chamba in 1868 AD, considered it desirable to communicate in Tankari.
 The Chamba mission was the first in the country to have published books and primers, folk tales of Chamba and the Holy Scriptures in Tankari for wide distribution in last quarter of 19th century.